jane-street-immersion-program/raster/README.md

       provided for your reference
     - `fruit.ppm`
 - `test` directory
-    - Starter code for unit test you may wish to write.
+    - Starter code for unit tests you may wish to write.

 ## PPM Images